spxp/spxp-specs/SPXP-Spec.md

 servers are encouraged to use the latest versions of these protocols, e.g. HTTP/2 and HTTP/3, and to prefer IPv6.

 ## 3 Transport encoding of structured data
-Data is encoded as JSON according to [RFC 7519 “The JavaScript Object Notation (JSON) Data Interchange Format”](https://tools.ietf.org/html/rfc7159).
+Data is encoded as JSON according to [RFC 7519 "The JavaScript Object Notation (JSON) Data Interchange Format"](https://tools.ietf.org/html/rfc7159).
 Please note that this standard defines the HTTP `Content-Type` header to be `application/json` with no `charset` parameter.
 Clients must always use UTF-8 character encoding, irrespective of any `charset` incorrectly sent by the server.
 The term "Base64Url" throughout this specification refers to the URL safe Base 64 Encoding as specified in [RFC 4648